vitest-dev/vitest/docs/guide/browser/index.md

   },
 })
 ```

-To have type hints, add `@vitest/browser/providers/playwright` to `compilerOptions.types` in your `tsconfig.json` file.
 == WebdriverIO
 You can configure what [options](https://webdriver.io/docs/configuration#webdriverio) Vitest should use when starting a browser via [`providerOptions`](/config/#browser-provideroptions) field: